yxc0731/VLM-Adversarial-Attacks/README.md

 # VLM-Adversarial-Attacks
 ## Dataset Details
 This dataset includes 14 security scenarios prohibited by OpenAI, with each scenario providing 10 corresponding harmful images, each accompanied by a prompt example.
+## Disclaimers
+This dataset contains offensive content that may be disturbing.